joe-123/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Summary of the data set

-I used numpy to calculate summary statistics of the traffic signs data set:
+The data set contains images of german traffic signs.
+I used numpy to calculate the following summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410